-- Trees numbered in orange are recommended for retention. - Trees numbered in blue are recommended for removal.

-Note: trees indicated, unnumbered are either shrubs, or trees of species, of dimensions, or condition class not protected by the Tree Preservation Order or trees not affected by the proposed works or missing at time of inspection.
+- Trees numbered in orange are recommended for retention. - Trees numbered in blue are recommended for removal. - Trees numbered in black were found to be removed or dead at inspection.
+Note: trees indicated, unnumbered are either shrubs, or trees of species, of dimensions, or condition class not protected by the Tree Preservation Order or missing at time of inspection.

-Appendix F - Site Plan B - Survey of Trees to be Retained and Tree Protection Plan

-Plan has been reproduced from electronic transmission and is no longer to original scale.
+Appendix F - Site Plan B Survey of Trees to be Retained and Tree Protection Plan Plan has been reproduced from electronic transmission and is no longer to original scale.

 For other tree protection measures see sections 5.0 and 7.0.
 All Tree Protection Zones are to be measured on site.